drbenvincent/delay-discounting-analysis/README.md

 Key features:

-* Publication quality figures.
 * Bayesian estimates of discounting parameters, complete with credible intervals.
 * Parameters exported to a `.csv` file for analysis in [JASP](https://jasp-stats.org).
-* Interpretable results via the 1-parameter hyperbolic discount function.
 * Optionally use hierarchical inference to improve participant-level estimates.
+* A variety of models are available:
+  * Exponential discounting.
-* Estimate either:
+  * Hyperbolic discounting.
-  * Discount rates, log(k), from the 1-parameter hyperbolic model.
-  * the magnitude effect, how discount rates vary as a function of reward magnitude.
+  * Hyperbolic discounting + magnitude effect, where discount rates vary as a function of reward magnitude.
 * Explicit modelling of participant errors provides more robust parameter estimates of discounting parameters.
-* Posterior predictive checks help evaluate model goodness and data exclusion decisions.
+* Posterior predictive checks help evaluate model goodness and aid data exclusion decisions.
+* Publication quality figures.

 ## Documentation and help.
 Go to the [wiki Documentation](https://github.com/drbenvincent/delay-discounting-analysis/wiki) for full instructions.